Daisy0419/RTSS26-Multi-Telescope-Transient-Follow-Up-Search/README.md

 python3 results/run_mink_sweep_deadlines.py
 ```

-Expected total runtime on the reference platform: approximately **40 hours or more**, depending on how often the ILP baselines reach their configured time limits.
+>Expected total runtime on the reference platform: approximately **50 hours or more**, depending on how often the ILP baselines reach their configured time limits.

-#### 3.3.7 Visualize Reviewer-Generated Results
+#### 3.4 Visualize Reviewer-Generated Results

 After running any subset of the six experiment scripts, use `results/RTSS2026_Rerun_Results.ipynb` to visualize the newly generated CSV files.
-This notebook is separate from the precomputed-results notebook and reads exclusively from `results/max_probability/` and `results/min_telescope/`; it never falls back to `precompute_results/`.
+This notebook is separate from the precomputed-results notebook and reads exclusively from `results/max_probability/` and `results/min_telescope/`.

 For an interactive run from the repository root: